carlos-montiers/enhancedbatch/docs/index.md

 Applying a technique called Windows API Hooking, we have added capabilities never seen before.

-You can store variables internally in the heap, instead of the environment block, saving the overhead of this last.
+You can store variables internally in a space called heap, instead of the environment block, saving the overhead of this last.

 These heap variables begin with the `$` prefix.